IsaacScript/isaacscript/packages/isaacscript-common/website-root.md

 You can explore what `isaacscript-common` offers via the left navigation bar.

-If you want to use `isaacscript-common` as a Lua library for your Lua code, see the [using `isaacscript-common` in Lua](../main/isaacscript-common-in-lua.md) page.
+If you want to use `isaacscript-common` as a Lua library for your Lua code, see the [using IsaacScript in Lua](../main/isaacscript-in-lua.md) page.